mialkin/docs/design patterns/strategy.md

 The **strategy pattern** is a behavioral software design pattern that enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.

+## Participants

+* **Strategy**
+  * declares an interface common to all supported algorithms.
+Context uses this interface to call the algorithm defined by a ConcreteStrategy.
+* **ConcreteStrategy**
+  * implements the algorithm using the Strategy interface.
+* **Context**
+  * is configured with a ConcreteStrategy object.
+  * maintains a reference to a Strategy object.
+  * may define an interface that lets Strategy access its data.

 ## C# implementation

 ```csharp